antonericson/yars/README.md

 👀 Automatically generate short form vertical videos for social media based on reddit threads. 👀

-YARS will automatically fetch popular reddit threads from your choise of subreddits and convert the **title**, **body**, and **subreddit name** to a video for social media.
+YARS will automatically fetch popular reddit threads from your choice of subreddits and convert the **title**, **body**, and **subreddit name** to a video for social media.
 The videos include a voice over reading the reddit thread generated using [Coqcui TTS](https://github.com/coqui-ai/TTS), a video running in the background transcoded and spliced using [ffmpeg-python](https://github.com/kkroening/ffmpeg-python), and subtitles in the middle of the screen all generated with [Remotion](https://github.com/remotion-dev/remotion).

 ## Initial setup